geonym/geonymo/documentation/README_DEV.md

-# Geonymo
+# GeonymoooOOOooo
-Gonymo is a Web client using Geonym API.
+Geonymo is a Web client using Geonym API.

+## Purpose
+This documentation was written for developpers.
+It describes:
+  .
+How to install Geonymo.
+  .
+How to setup Geonymo once installation is done.
+  .
+How to run Geonymo server.
+  .
+How to use Geonymo app.

 ## Geonymo Install